 Under the EU GDPR (General Data Protection Regulation), many organisations must appoint a DPO to ensure compliance.

 Data protection courses and DPO support services

-We have a selection of products and services that can support your organisation’s GDPR compliance, whether it is an outsourced solution, complementary support or certified training.
+We have a selection of products and services that can help you meet your GDPR data protection officer requirements, whether it is an outsourced solution, complementary support or certified training.